“Everything You Can Dream of is True”

 Feras Shaheen is curious in letting his conceptual interests lead him across a variety of mediums.
 Working with choreography, installation work, film, performance, design, and street dance, the core of Feras’ practice is to connect and engage audiences.
 He seeks to bring activism into his art practice, with outcomes that are accessible and community centred.
 Feras subverts traditional relationships between mediums to challenge audiences' perspectives, specifically to disrupt colonial discourses and reduce Western reliance on neutrality and apathy.

-Subash Thebe Limbu is a Yakthung (Limbu) artist from Yakthung Nation (Limbuwan) from what we currently know as eastern nepal.
+Subash Thebe Limbu is a Yakthung (Limbu) artist from Yakthung Nation (Limbuwan) from what we currently know as eastern Nepal.
 He works with sound, film, music, performance, and painting.
 His works are inspired by socio-political issues, resistance and science/speculative fiction.
 Notion of time, climate change, and indigeneity or Adivasi Futurism as he calls it, are recurring themes in his works.